-The undercarriage of your RV is exposed to cold winds, drawing heat away from your otherwise cosy home.
-One of the best ways to protect the bottom of your RV is to add a barrier, trapping the heat underneath the RV for longer.
+If you leave the undercarriage of your RV is exposed to cold winds, you’ll notice that it draws the heat away from your otherwise cozy home.
+One of the best ways to protect the bottom of your RV is to add a barrier, trapping the heat underneath.

-So, if you’re getting ready for winter RV living, read on to check out what you need to know about the best RV skirting for your camper.
+If you’re getting ready for winter RV living, read on to learn more about RV skirts and see our top picks for the best RV skirting for winter for your camper.

 What is RV Skirting?

-It helps maintain a consistent temperature under your RV, protecting the plumbing system and helping to keep the inside of the vehicle at a comfortable temperature.
+RV skirting refers to protective materials that you install around your RV to enclose its underbelly.
+It’s a must for winter RV trips as it helps maintain a consistent temperature under your camper by trapping heat, protecting the plumbing system.
+The insulation also works to keep the inside of the vehicle at a comfortable temperature.

-You can have RV skirting custom-made if you’re willing to pay for it.
+You can have camper skirting custom-made if you’re willing to pay for it.
 Alternatively, you can purchase skirting kits from specialist companies.
-If you’re willing to take on a DIY project, you can even make your own skirting.
+If you’re willing to take on a DIY project, you can even make your own travel trailer skirting.

 What Difference Does RV Skirting Make?

-RV skirting creates a barrier around the underbelly of your RV, protecting it in extreme weather.
+An RV skirt creates a heat barrier around the underbelly of your RV, protecting it in extreme weather.
 For maximum benefit, your skirting needs to enclose the bottom of the RV completely.

 While some RVs have an insulated underbelly, this may not be enough to prevent problems in freezing temperatures.

-In hot weather, the skirting will also help keep a comfortable temperature inside your RV and make your energy use more efficient.
-You can find skirting for any kind of RV, such as a motorhome, fifth wheel or travel trailer.
+In hot weather, the RV winter skirting will also help keep a comfortable temperature inside your RV and make your energy use more efficient.
+You can find skirting for any kind of RV, such as a motorhome, fifth wheel, or travel trailer.

 When you click on links to various merchants on this site and make a purchase, this can result in us earning a commission.
 For more info, please check our disclosure page.